-9. The Way Forward....
+The Way Forward...

-As part of Kibble's commitment to eradicate gender disparity within the organisation, an action plan has been developed to tackle our key drivers.
+As part of Kibble's commitment to eradicate gender disparity within the organisation, an action plan has been developed to tackle our key drivers:

-- Develop a plan to encourage male applicants for underrepresented roles. - Monitor starting salaries for gender bias. - Ensure our learning and development opportunities are accessible to part-time/flexible workers and meet the needs of men and women equally. - Review Kibble's approach to flexible working and consider a more pro-active approach.
+- Develop a plan to encourage male applicants for under-represented roles. - Monitor starting salaries for gender bias. - Ensure our learning and development opportunities are accessible to parttime/flexible workers and meet the needs of men and women equally. - Review Kibble's flexible working offering and consider a more pro-active approach.